HP Inc Technical Analysis (NYSE:HPQ)

 HP Inc Bollinger Bands

 Bollinger bands consist of two price bands above and below a center line for any company stock like HP Inc. The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
-The stock price is trading between the average and the lower band in the context of HP Inc bollinger bands.
+The stock price is trading between the average and the upper band in the context of HP Inc bollinger bands.

 HP Inc Moving Average Convergence Divergence or MACD